bartobri/mrrcrypt/ADAPTIVE_MIRROR_FIELD.md

 For every character that is processed:

 * The character's path through the mirror field reorients the mirrors it contacts, creating a unique mirror field permutation for the next character.
-* 2. The characters on the perimiter are rolled clockwise.
+* 2. The characters on the perimeter are rolled clockwise.

 These two features eliminate identifiable patterns in the output.